yingles/gutenberg/docs/blocks-controls.md

 ```
 {% end %}

-Note that you should only include `BlockControls` if the block is currently selected.
-We must test that the `isSelected` value is truthy before rendering the element, otherwise you will inadvertently cause controls to be shown for the incorrect block type.
+Note that `BlockControls` is only visible when the block is currently selected.

 ## Inspector